Khalefa/jtracer/Readme.md

 -run rest api
 -Java allows debugging a running program and connect to it.
 Check jhsdb https://static.rainfocus.com/oracle/oow16/sess/14627958356770011JJj/ppt/JavaOne2016_CON3733.pdf
--WatchpointRequest (I think this may be more efficient to monitor fields)
+-WatchpointRequest (I think this may be more efficient to monitor fields) -Test with lambda, multiple threads and asynchronous functions (callbacks)
 # Usage

 in target folder, make sure to have